global-input/global-input-react/README.md

-This is a [Global Input App](https://globalinput.co.uk) React JS library, which allows applications that are running on computers, SmartTV, IoT and other smart devices to have mobile integration, so that users can use their mobile to operate on the applications and enjoy many mobile-related features such as
+This is a [Global Input App](https://globalinput.co.uk) React JS library for applications that are running on computers, SmartTV, IoT and other smart devices to have mobile integration.
+With the mobile integration, users can use their mobile to operate on the applications and enjoy many mobile-related features such as
 [Mobile Encryption](https://globalinput.co.uk/global-input-app/mobile-content-encryption),
 [Mobile Authentication](https://globalinput.co.uk/global-input-app/mobile-authentication),
 [Mobile Input & Control](https://globalinput.co.uk/global-input-app/mobile-input-control),